 How to Clean a Washing Machine

-Your washing machine works hard to keep your clothes, bed linens, and towels clean, so it’s only fitting that you clean and maintain it well so that it can continue to function properly.
+Your washing machine works hard to keep your clothes, bed linens, and towels clean, so it’s only fitting that you clean and maintain it so it can continue to function properly.

-Both Amazon and your favorite hardware store sell washing machine tablets that clean and freshen the washer interior.
-These cleaning tablets are simple to use because they only require four painless steps:
+Amazon and your favorite hardware store sell washing machine tablets that clean and freshen the washer interior.
+These cleaning tablets are simple to use because they require only four easy steps:

 - Remove all clothing or other items from the washer.

 - Place one tablet into the washer tub.
 Do not place it in the dispenser.